Can You Sleep With Mascara On?

 Final Thoughts: Can You Sleep With Mascara On?

-Remember that it is vital to note that there is a very limited risk when sleeping in mascara only once or twice, unless an allergen within the product is already present.
+Remember that it is vital to note that there is very limited risk when sleeping in mascara only once or twice unless an allergen within the product is already present.
 At that point, if you are not already aware, you shouldn’t be wearing any makeup that you have a known allergy to, no matter how minor it may seem.

 Risks of sleeping with mascara increase when dealing with expired mascara or when it becomes a regular habit.
 So, always be thorough when removing your mascara before bed.